Marcus Semien Player Props: Rangers vs. Yankees

-On Saturday, Marcus Semien (batting .163 in his past 10 games) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 4:05 PM ET.
+The Texas Rangers and Marcus Semien (.341 slugging percentage over his past 10 games, including one homer), battle starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Yankees.
+He racked up three hits (going 3-for-5) in his last game against the Yankees.

 Marcus Semien Game Info & Props vs. the Yankees